rapidarchitect/reddit_analyzer/README.md

 # Reddit Topic Analysis Tool

 A Streamlit application that analyzes Reddit posts on any topic using AI-powered insights.
 This tool combines Reddit's API with local LLMs through Ollama to provide meaningful analysis of Reddit discussions.
+It weights the summarization by the Reddit Score value.

 ## Features